terintealexandrin18/p1ebike/README.md

 - [GitHub](https://github.com) - Used to store the project after finishing writing in Codeanywhere.

-- [Am I Responsive?](https://ui.dev/amiresponsive) - Used to ensure that the design remained responsive throughout the process and to create mockup images for use.
+- [Am I Responsive?](https://ui.dev/amiresponsive) - Used to ensure that the design remained responsive throughout the process and to create mock-up images for use.

 - [Chrome DevTools](https://developer.chrome.com/docs/devtools) - Used to review the code, test its responsiveness, and make any necessary adjustments in real time.